harness/developer-hub/docs/internal-developer-portal/catalog/yaml-file.md

 ## Kind: Resource

 A resource describes the infrastructure a system needs to operate, like BigTable databases, Pub/Sub topics, S3 buckets or CDNs.
-Modelling them together with components and systems allows to visualize resource footprint, and create tooling around them.
+Modelling them together with components and systems allows visualizing resource footprint, and create tooling around them.

 Descriptor files for this kind may look as follows.